joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-dynamically-generated-audio.md

 dynamically.
 You can generate audio data when you assign an event listener for the `sampleData` event of a Sound object.
 (The `sampleData` event is defined in the SampleDataEvent class in the flash.events package.)
-In this environment, the Sound object doesn’t load sound data from a file.
+In this environment, the Sound object doesn't load sound data from a file.
 Instead, it acts as a socket for sound data that is being streamed to it through the use of the function you assign to this event.